 How to Install Your Stone Edging Border

 I myself found it quite difficult to actually level everything at once.
 I seemed to have better luck going by a basic plumb line, and leveling each brick individually, and with the one next to it.
-Make sure you check the stone edging brick for level:
+Make sure you check the paver for level:

 - side to side